kostasdak/gomvc/README.md

 ### Basic Use

+`gomvc` requres MySql Server up and running and a database redy to drive your web app

-In your main.go file create a controller variable
+In your `main.go` file create a controller variable

 `var c gomvc.Controller`